ZoeLiao/Chrome-Extension-practice/README.md

 Basic:
 1. Background Scripts: monitor events and then react with specified instructions
 2. [Content Scrips](https://developer.chrome.com/extensions/content_scripts):
-  - The files that run in the context of web pages.
-By using DOM, they are able to read details of the web pages the browser visits, make changes to them and pass information to their parent extension.
+  - Injected into the tabs in the browser and modify the DOM of the tabs.
   - Content scripts live in an isolated world, allowing a content script to makes changes to its JavaScript environment without conflicting with the page or additional content scripts.